wolframkriesing/site-stitcher/content/tidbit/2020/11/index.md

-# React-Native Picker Repo Moved (Again)
+# React Native Picker Repo Moved (Again)
 slug: react-native-picker-moved-again
 dateCreated: 2020-11-30 18:05 CET
-tags: react-native, mobile development
+tags: React Native, mobile development

-The [react-native picker](https://github.com/react-native-picker/picker) is a module I had a couple of [touchpoints](https://github.com/facebook/react-native/issues/7817#issuecomment-264837382) with.
+The [React Native picker](https://github.com/react-native-picker/picker) is a module I had a couple of [touchpoints](https://github.com/facebook/react-native/issues/7817#issuecomment-264837382) with.
 Even before it had moved repositories.
 Now it moved again.

 ## Some History

-Back **in 2016** the picker was shipped with [react-native](https://github.com/facebook/react-native).
+Back **in 2016** the picker was shipped with [React Native](https://github.com/facebook/react-native).

-When I started working with react-native again in September **2020** it had moved out of react-native into community repo, judging by the repo name: github.com/react-native-community/picker.
+When I started working with React Native again in September **2020** it had moved out of React Native into community repo, judging by the repo name: github.com/react-native-community/picker.

 Looking at the repo **today** (while still trying to learn how to style the component on android)